corymickelson/CommonPdf/README.md

     Stamp = require( 'commonpdf' ).Stamp
 ```
 ## Basic Usage
-All classes expose a write() method.
-The write methods returns a promise.
+All classes expose a ```write()``` method, and every write returns a promise.
+The resolved promise will contain
-The promise contains the path to the newly written file.
+the file path to the newly written file.

-All classes also accept an output file parameter.
-If this is undefined the output
-will be a unique GUID filename.
+File names can either be passed in as an optional parameter or if undefined a unique name will be generated.
 This is done to avoid name conflicts in AWS Lambda (files
 written to /tmp may persist across multiple function invocations).

+<span style="background-color:#FFFF00">Documentation is currently vague and incomplete.
+Until this has been remedied (better docs is my current milestone)
+exploring the .spec.js files in the /src directory will provide working examples that you may follow.</span>

 #### Concat: